-Automated Charge Through is an internet-enabled upgrade for all retailers and suppliers choosing to trade via the current Metcash Charge Through process.
-It is available at no additional cost to suppliers or retailers.
+Automated Charge Through is an internet-enabled marketplace for all retailers and suppliers choosing to trade via the current Metcash Charge Through process.
+It is available at no additional cost to retailers or suppliers.
 Charge Through offers some great benefits, but retailers and suppliers tell us it needs improving!

 The new upgrade automates seven key steps in the current Charge Through process: